Probabilistic Object Maps for Long-Term Robot Localization: Mapping and Localization with Probabilistic Object Maps

 \section{Mapping and Localization with\\ Probabilistic Object Maps}

-We introduce the formulation for the POMs and the POM-Localization algorithm that uses these to inform robot localization in environments with movable objects.
-We also outline techniques to increase the speed of POM evaluation and POM-Localization.\hide{, and address limitations of our approach.}\AAA{Are there too many POMs in this paragraph?}\RA{consider for conciseness: Formulation for probabilistic object maps (POM) and the algorithm that informs robot localization in environments is covered in this section along with techniques for initializing,updating, and optimizing through approximations that increase the speed of of POM evaluation and POM-Localization.}
+\hide{We introduce the formulation for probabilistic object maps (POMs) and the POM-Localization algorithm that uses these to inform robot localization in environments with movable objects.} We introduce the concept of probabilistic object maps (POMs), a POM representation based on Gaussian process classification (GPC), and the POM-Localization algorithm that uses POMs to inform robot localization in environments with movable objects.
+We also outline techniques to increase the speed of POM evaluation and POM-Localization.
 Our approach requires a set of initial trajectories with object detections from which to bootstrap the POMs for each environment.
-These can be created from higher quality sensors, \hide{more }computationally intensive reference localization algorithms, or both.
-The POM-Localization algorithm also requires odometry estimates from either wheel encoders, inertial measurements, or visual odometry. \hide{ We further assume that the distribution of movable objects is not dependent on time.} \AAA{Consider adding this back?} \AAA{This one can't really be phrased as a requirement.
-Do we leave it as is, rephrase it, or try to cut it out?} \hide{In addition, while we do not require that moving objects are filtered out of the object detections, we suspect this would improve localization performance.\AAA{Do we even include this?
-Also needs to be rephrased}}
+The POM-Localization algorithm also requires odometry estimates from either wheel encoders, inertial measurements, or visual odometry.\AAAcritical{Should the following sentence be kept?} To avoid assumptions about periodicity, our POM representation does not model temporal patterns\hide{include any temporal components}\AAA{is there a better way to say this?}.